Multiple rounds — seats fill by round: ADN Fall 2026: Round 3 May 15. PN Fall 2026: Round 2 April 1.

 How is the HSRT different from the TEAS or HESI?

-The TEAS and HESI test academic content knowledge — science, math, reading, and English.
-The HSRT tests only critical thinking and reasoning ability across five domains: analysis, inference, evaluation, inductive reasoning, and deductive reasoning.
+The TEAS and HESI test academic content knowledge, science, math, reading, and English.
+The HSRT tests only critical thinking and reasoning ability across five domains: analysis, inference, evaluation, inductive reasoning, deductive reasoning, and numeracy.
 No science or medical knowledge is required.
-M State uses the HSRT because reasoning ability — not background knowledge — predicts success in ADN / LPN / Sonography / Med Lab programs.
+M State uses the HSRT because reasoning ability, not background knowledge, predicts success in ADN / LPN / Sonography / Med Lab programs.

 How long does it take to prepare for the HSRT for M State?